The internal languages of univalent categories: Category Theory in Univalent Foundations

-If we assume that $\D$ is univalent, then each fiber category is so as well.
-In that situation, \Cref{prop:limits-prop} allows us to conclude that the type of terminal objects for $\fiber{\D}{x}$ is a proposition.
-We can say the same for other limits, such as products and equalizers.
-This gives of us an analogue of \Cref{prop:limits-prop} for fiberwise limits.
+Since fiber categories are univalent if $\D$ is, \Cref{prop:limits-prop} allows us to conclude that the type of terminal objects for $\fiber{\D}{x}$ is a proposition if $\D$ is univalent.
+We can say the same for binary products and equalizers, and thus we get an analogue of \Cref{prop:limits-prop} for fiberwise limits.

-\begin{prop} Let $\D$ be a univalent displayed category over a category $\C$. \begin{itemize} \item[\href{\coqdocurl{CategoryTheory.DisplayedCats.Fiberwise.FiberwiseTerminal}{isaprop_fiberwise_terminal}}{\labelitemi}] The type of fiberwise terminal objects for $\D$ is a proposition. \item[\href{\coqdocurl{CategoryTheory.DisplayedCats.Fiberwise.FiberwiseProducts}{isaprop_fiberwise_binproducts}}{\labelitemi}] The type expressing that $\D$ is equipped with fiberwise binary products, is a proposition. \item[\href{\coqdocurl{CategoryTheory.DisplayedCats.Fiberwise.FiberwiseEqualizers}{isaprop_fiberwise_equalizers}}{\labelitemi}] The type expressing that $\D$ is equipped with fiberwise equalizers, is a proposition. \end{itemize} \end{prop}
+\begin{prop} Let $\D$ be a univalent displayed category over a category $\C$. \begin{itemize} \item[\link{\href{\coqdocurl{CategoryTheory.DisplayedCats.Fiberwise.FiberwiseTerminal}{isaprop_fiberwise_terminal}}{\labelitemi}}] The type of fiberwise terminal objects for $\D$ is a proposition. \item[\link{\href{\coqdocurl{CategoryTheory.DisplayedCats.Fiberwise.FiberwiseProducts}{isaprop_fiberwise_binproducts}}{\labelitemi}}] The type expressing that $\D$ is equipped with fiberwise binary products, is a proposition. \item[\link{\href{\coqdocurl{CategoryTheory.DisplayedCats.Fiberwise.FiberwiseEqualizers}{isaprop_fiberwise_equalizers}}{\labelitemi}}] The type expressing that $\D$ is equipped with fiberwise equalizers, is a proposition. \end{itemize} \end{prop}

 In this paper, we also use the \textbf{Beck-Chevalley condition}.
-Quantifiers are interpreted via adjoints in categorical logic (\cite{lawvere:2006}).
-More specifically, dependent sums and dependent products are interpreted as left adjoints and right adjoints of substitution respectively.
+This condition is related to interpretation of quantifiers as adjoints in categorical logic~\cite{lawvere:1970,lawvere:2006}.
+More specifically, dependent sums and dependent products are interpreted as left adjoints and right adjoints of weakening respectively.
 The Beck-Chevalley condition expresses that quantifiers are preserved by substitution.
 While we formulate the Beck-Chevalley condition for arbitrary squares of functors, we only use it in the case that each of the involved functors are of the shape $\functorfiber{s} : \fiber{\D}{y} \rightarrow \fiber{\D}{x}$ for some cloven fibration $\D$ and some morphism $s : x \rightarrow y$.

 \begin{defi} Suppose that we have a square of functors that commutes up to natural isomorphism as follows.